Genetic Engineering

 Genetically modified organisms are best known as those agricultural

-and natural parasites, allow increased shelf life for transportation
+and natural parasites, allow increased shelf-life for transportation

 by manipulating micro-nutrient content (e.g. vitamin A in rice; human

-growth hormone in cow milk).
 While genetic engineering is not controversial

-our food (e.g. soy bean 'round up ready' which optimizes agricultural
+our food, e.g. soy bean 'round up ready' which optimizes agricultural

 production, but does not change the quality of soy protein or soy